P0TEZ/ProjectTOTEM/README.md

         nohook wpa_supplicant`

 Finally, you can restart the dhcpcd service (`sudo systemctl dhcpcd restart`).
+#### Centrale C Bash Script

+You first have to create the file `/etc/init.d/boot_centraleC.sh` This is what is going to execute on the raspberry pi's startup, the following commands are necessary :

+	#!/bin/bash

+	cd /path/to/install/api/auth
+	python app.py &
+	cd ../totem
+	python app.py &
+	cd ../../ConnexionTotemCentrale
+	python server.py &
+	cd ../nodeServer
+	node index.js
+	cd ../totem-web-app
+	npm start &

+Then you have to write the script that is going to execute on the raspberry's shutdown in `/etc/init.d/stop_centraleC.sh` :

+	#!/bin/bash

+	cd /path/to/install/api/auth
+	pkill -f app.py
+	cd ../totem
+	pkill -f app.py
+	cd ../../ConnexionTotemCentrale
+	pkill -f server.py
+	killall nodeù=ù
+	cd ../BDD
+	sudo su postgres -c "psql -U postgres -d totem -c 'TRUNCATE TABLE totem, set_to, groupe;'"

+To finish Centrale C's startup config you have to create the service file in `/lib/systemd/system/centraleC.service` :

+	[Unit]
+	Atfer=multi-user.target

+	[Service]
+	Description=Démarrage de tous les services totem
+	User=`yourUsername`
+	Group=`yourUsername`
+	Type=oneshot
+	ExecStart=/etc/init.d/boot_centraleC.sh
+	ExecStop=/etc/init.d/stop_centraleC.sh
+	RemainAfterExit=yes

+	[Install]
+	WantedBy=multi-user.target

+You then have to execute the following commands :

+	sudo systemctl enable centraleC.service

+You can then start, stop and check the status of your service at anytime using :

+	sudo systemctl start centraleC.service
+	sudo systemctl stop centraleC.service
+	systemctl status centraleC.service

 #### Totem configuration

 This configuration takes into consideration the previous installation of this project.
 To learn about it, go to https://github.com/parthurp/TOTEM/blob/main/INSTALL_pi.md.

 Once this pre-configuration is done, there are some additional steps to do to configure the TOTEM.
 First, install on the Raspberry Python 3.7 and pip3.
 Then, install the TOTEM Centrale Connection service.